HiWish program: Yardangs

-Yardangs are common in some regions on Mars, especially in what's called the "Medusae Fossae Formation."
+Yardangs are common in some regions on Mars, especially in what is called the "Medusae Fossae Formation".
 This formation is found in the Amazonis quadrangle and near the equator.
-They are formed by the action of wind on sand sized particles; hence they often point in the direction that the winds were blowing when they were formed.
+They are formed by the action of wind on sand sized particles; hence yardangs often point in the direction that the winds were blowing when they were formed.
 Because they exhibit very few impact craters they are believed to be relatively young.

-,

 Plumes and spiders

-At certain times in the Martian, dark eruptions of gas and dust occur.
-Wind often blows the material into a fan or a tail-like shape.
+In spring, dark eruptions of gas and dust occur in certain areas.
+During the eruptions, wind often blows the material into a fan or a tail-like shape.
 During the winter, much frost accumulates.
 It freezes out directly onto the surface of the permanent polar cap, which is made of water ice covered with layers of dust and sand.
 The deposit begins as a layer of dusty CO_{2} frost.
 Over the winter, it recrystallizes and becomes denser.
 The dust and sand particles caught in the frost slowly sink.
 By the time temperatures rise in the spring, the frost layer has become a slab of semi-transparent ice about 3 feet thick, lying on a substrate of dark sand and dust.
 This dark material absorbs light and causes the ice to sublimate (turn directly into a gas).
 Eventually much gas accumulates and becomes pressurized.
 When it finds a weak spot, the gas escapes and blows out the dust.
 Speeds can reach 100 miles per hour.
 Calculations show that the plumes are 20–80 meters high.
-Dark channels can sometimes be seen; they are called "spiders."
+Dark channels can sometimes be seen; they are called "spiders".
 The surface appears covered with dark spots when this process is occurring.

 Many ideas have been advanced to explain these features.
 These features can be seen in some of the pictures below.